-More Light has launched Online Teach Ins and networking groups to help our congregations live into their LGBTQ inclusion.
-This includes a series of webinars and conversation groups focusing on topics impacting the LGBTQ community such as racism and racial justice, transgender inclusion, homelessness, and immigration.
-Learn more about how your church can get connected with a peer network to share best practices and explore challenges within your ministries.
+More Light’s Teach-ins were designed to help our congregations live into their LGBTQIA+ inclusion.
+This includes a series of webinars focusing on topics impacting the LGBTQIA+ community such as racism and racial justice, transgender inclusion, LGBTQIA+ youth, homelessness, and immigration.
+The series are typically divided into three 45-minute parts,

 A teach-in is similar to a general educational forum on any complicated issue, usually an issue involving current political affairs.
 The main difference between a teach-in and a seminar is the refusal to limit the discussion to a specific academic frame or scope.
 Our goal is to offer MLP members and leaders the opportunity to learn together, share their ideas and experiences working for social justice in their congregations and communities, and explore opportunities for peer coaching.